 gg <- gg + theme_bw()

+print(gg)

+This last statement generates an error:

+Error in eval(expr, envir, enclos) : object 'long' not found

+Therefore I can’t confirm Figure 5.1

-print(gg)Figure 5.1 Basic Scatterplot using Latitude and Longitude [FILENAME 793725c05f001]
+Figure 5.1 Basic Scatterplot using Latitude and Longitude [FILENAME 793725c05f001]

 Figure 5.1 looks remarkably like a world map without even placing borders.
 This works with our data because we have over 800,000 coordinate pairs and one point is covering more than a large city.
 We made the points a little less overwhelming by setting the alpha (transparency of the color as we covered in Chapter 3) to be 1/40th of a full color.
 From this basic scatter plot, we can see the density in the eastern half and west coast of the U.S. and most of Europe is covered.
 We see some concentration in Brazil, and India is outlined quite well.
 One interesting thing to note here is that China has almost no density and Japan is clearly visible.
 But at this point, we can only make guesses as to what’s going on with what looks like a significant difference in Asian countries.
 Let’s just keep focusing on the graphics for the moment and add some detail to the map.